< Previous standard ^ Up a level ^ Next standard >

 The example metrics in Annex B of the current second edition are a mixed bunch, and are not very well described.
 Please don’t think that you ought to be using them in your ISMS, unless they happen to address your specific management information needs.
 There are lots of moving parts to an ISMS, numerous objectives and hence plenty of measurable aspects.
 For example, here are some possible metrics relating solely to the incident management process:

 The German standards body, DIN, suggested introducing the GQM (Goal-Question-Metric) approach into the standard - an excellent idea raised too late for the second edition.
 Unfortunately, it seems the current revision is once again missing the opportunity for this worthwhile improvement.
-Meanwhile, Lance Hayden’s book “IT Security Metrics” ably explains using GQM to identify possible metrics, and “PRAGMATIC Security Metrics” by Brotby and Hinson describes a method to evaluate and improve their quality.
+Meanwhile, Lance Hayden’s book “IT Security Metrics” ably explains using GQM to identify possible metrics, while “PRAGMATIC Security Metrics” by Brotby and Hinson describes a systematic method to evaluate and improve their quality.

 Various obscure metrics-related terms from the first edition of the standard are defined in ISO/IEC 27000 but are mostly irrelevant now.
 Hopefully they will be dropped when ISO/IEC 27000 is updated.